 Everybody should have a power of attorney—that is, a legal document that gives a designated individual the right to act on their behalf when making financial decisions.
 The power of attorney is most often used by adult children to make decisions on behalf of aging parents when they are no longer capable of making sound decisions on their own.

-The most common decisions that the adult children will make relate to money, and this is beginning to cause problems in some states.
-Banks are starting to see cases where the power of attorney is abused by adult children seeking to enrich themselves at their parents’ expense—a form of elder abuse that Alzheimers suffers are particularly vulnerable to.
+The most common decisions that the adult children will make relate to money, and this can cause problems in some states.
+Banks report cases where the power of attorney is abused by adult children seeking to enrich themselves at their parents’ expense—a form of elder abuse that Alzheimer’s sufferers are particularly vulnerable to.
 Wary of being held liable for customers’ losses, some financial institutions have stopped accepting power of attorney documents.
 In some cases, adult children with the best intentions have had to take legal action to enforce a document executed and followed in good faith.

 If a bank or brokerage firm rejects a legitimate power of attorney, ask to speak to a supervisor, or try another branch.
 Also recognize that some states require financial institutions to accept a power of attorney unless they have reason to report suspected abuse to authorities or are aware that someone else has done so.
 These laws, in some states, require financial institutions to pay costs families incur to hire an attorney to enforce the power of attorney that was rejected.

 The basic point is to recognize that simply having a lawyer draft a general document may not be enough to accomplish what the power of attorney is designed to do.
 It helps to get professional advice on the practical applications of the power of attorney document.